 Longer and more intense droughts, evaporation of existing water sources because of higher temperatures, and changes to rainfall patterns will all result in reduced access to clean and safe drinking water in developing countries.

-When Tropical Cyclone Winston hit Fiji on February 20th 2016, 53 people lost their lives.
-In places like Kiribati, a whole generation of children are being forced to consider what happens in their future when the sea levels continue to rise.
 More and more, climate change is a global problem.
 But right now, our neighbours in the Pacific are being hit the hardest.

-Bangladesh is one of the most climate vulnerable countries on our planet.
-Between flooding, tropical cyclones, storm surges, food shortages and drought, children are living in a severe and harsh environment.
 In places like Bogra, Bangladesh, students frequently go to school via floodwaters.
 With a changing climate, the flooding is only going to get worse.

 *According to unicef.org